 Our common stock has traded on the Nasdaq Global Select Market under the symbol "RECN" since December 15, 2000.
 Prior to that time, there was no public market for our common stock.
-The approximate number of holders of record of our common stock as of July 10, 2007 was 47.
+The approximate number of holders of record of our common stock as of July 11, 2008 was 41 (a holder of record is the name of an individual or entity that an issuer carries in its records as the registered holder (not necessarily the beneficial owner) of the issuer's securities).